ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-vsphere-platform.md

 ### NSX-T
 {: #vrw-vsphere-platform-management-nsxt}

-NSX-T™ provides a highly secure and flexible software defined network to support the application requirements.
+NSX-T™ provides a highly secure and flexible software-defined network to support the application requirements.
 NSX-T controllers are hosted in the management cluster.

 NSX-T is configured with three controllers, which provide a highly available and redundant configuration.
 Additionally a virtual IP (VIP) address is used to access the cluster to provide fault tolerance and high availability to NSX Manager nodes.
 Each controller manager is assigned a VLAN–backed IP address from the private portable address block that is designated for management components.

 Hosting the NSX-T controllers in the management cluster ensures that network and security changes are not possible by anyone other than the designated administrators.

-### vRealize Operations Manager
+### VMware Aria Operations Manager
 {: #vrw-vsphere-platform-management-vrops}

-The vROps analytics cluster contains the nodes that analyze and store data from the monitored components in this deployment.
+The VMware Aria Operations analytics cluster contains the nodes that analyze and store data from the monitored components in this deployment.

 The analytics cluster consists of the following components:
-- Primary node – The primary node is the initial node in a vROps cluster.
+- Primary node – The primary node is the initial node in a VMware Aria Operations cluster.
 In a large environment, this node manages all the other nodes.
 - Primary node replica – This node enables high availability of the primary node.
-- Data nodes – The data node enables scale out of vROps in larger environments.
+- Data nodes – The data node enables scale out of VMware Aria Operations in larger environments.

-For more information, see [vRealize Operations Manager design](/docs/vmwaresolutions?topic=vmwaresolutions-opsmgmt-vrops).
+For more information, see [VMware Aria Operations Manager design](/docs/vmwaresolutions?topic=vmwaresolutions-opsmgmt-vrops).

-### vRealize Log Insight
+### VMware Aria Operations for Logs
 {: #vrw-vsphere-platform-management-vrli}

-The vRealize Log Insight (vRLI) environment consists of four virtual machines (VMs) with an integrated load balancer.
+The VMware Aria Operations for Logs environment consists of four virtual machines (VMs) with an integrated load balancer.

-vRealize Log Insight (vRLI) enables real-time logging for components in the {{site.data.keyword.cloud_notm}} for VMware Regulated Workloads environment.
-The design deploys a vRLI cluster that consists of four nodes in each instance.
+VMware Aria Operations for Logs enables real-time logging for components in the {{site.data.keyword.cloud_notm}} for VMware Regulated Workloads environment.
+The design deploys a VMware Aria Operations for Logs cluster that consists of four nodes in each instance.
 This configuration provides continued availability and increased log ingestion rates.

-vRLI collects log events from the following virtual infrastructure and cloud management components (logging clients):
+VMware Aria Operations for Logs collects log events from the following virtual infrastructure and cloud management components (logging clients):

 - vCenter Server
 - ESXi hosts
 - NSX controllers
 - NSX routers
 - NSX distributed firewall ESXi kernel module
-- vRealize Operations Manager analytics cluster nodes and remote collectors
+- VMware Aria Operations Manager analytics cluster nodes and remote collectors
-- vRLI instance in the other instances as a result of event forwarding (MZR configuration)
+- VMware Aria Operations for Logs instance in the other instances as a result of event forwarding (MZR configuration)

-For more information, see [vRealize Log Insight design](/docs/vmwaresolutions?topic=vmwaresolutions-opsmgmt-vrli).
+For more information, see [VMware Aria Operations for Logs design](/docs/vmwaresolutions?topic=vmwaresolutions-opsmgmt-vrli).

-### Entrust CloudControl
-{: #vrw-vsphere-platform-management-htcc}

-Entrust Solutions, Entrust CloudControl, and the optional Entrust DataControl are used to unify security policies and the access to the vSphere vCenter and NSX-T management.

-Entrust CloudControl provides unified visibility to security configuration and context, and continuous compliance by using templates to enforce separation of duties.
-It also provides a robust audit trail that includes a full record of all actions that are taken by security, network, and compute platform administrators.
-Entrust CloudControl simplifies compliance with administrative controls requirements in HIPAA, PCI, FedRAMP, CJIS, and other regulations.

-The Entrust CloudControl appliances are deployed in an active-active configuration, with integrations with Active Directory for authentication services and both the vCenter Server and NSX-T admin user interfaces.

-For more information, see [Entrust CloudControl overview](/docs/vmwaresolutions?topic=vmwaresolutions-entrust-cc_considerations).

 ### Backup server
 {: #vrw-vsphere-platform-management-backupserver}